OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism

 \subsection{Workload Generalization}

-Besides the common workload of one new observation per frame, we demonstrate \nickname's capability of generalizing to more workloads, including uniform arrivals with varying requests per frame, Poisson arrivals with varying intensity $\lambda$ (mean arrivals per frame), and random-length requests with different ratios of short and long decoding lengths. \cref{fig:workload-sweep} shows frame latency and average batch size across all patterns.
+Beyond the common workload of one new observation per frame, we demonstrate \nickname's ability to generalize to additional workloads, including uniform arrivals with varying requests per frame, Poisson arrivals with varying intensity $\lambda$ (mean arrivals per frame), and random-length requests with different ratios of short and long decoding lengths. \cref{fig:workload-sweep} shows frame latency and average batch size across all patterns.
 The baseline is for reference only as it always executes requests sequentially without batching.

 \paragraph{Key observations.} (1)~Across all workloads, \nickname maintains higher action frequency than the baseline.
-(2)~Under uniform and Poisson arrivals, higher arrival rate increases the average batch size and thus language throughput, but reduces action frequency per request.
-It is natural because when more than one observation require prefill in a single frame, their prefill cost dominates model inference, degrading the action frequency of each request.
+(2)~Under uniform and Poisson arrivals, a higher arrival rate increases the average batch size and thus language throughput, but reduces action frequency per request.
+This is expected because when more than one observation requires prefill in a single frame, prefill cost dominates model inference, degrading the action frequency of each request.
 However, the total actions per second still increases (\eg, by 4.4$\times$ in ``Uniform''), indicating higher hardware utilization.
-(3)~Under random request lengths, \nickname maintains a constant action frequency per request, while handling different number of concurrent requests flexibly.
+(3)~Under random request lengths, \nickname maintains a constant action frequency per request while flexibly handling different numbers of concurrent requests.